grdddj/done-for-today/plan.md

 ## Deep work

 Firmware:
-- incorporate new czech translations - merge the PR
+- review language PR

 Manufacturing tests:
-- quicken the DAQ measurements
-- troubleshoot Optiga read/write and make it fast ... with Andrew, Matejcik and Michal
+- beeper for signalization - integrate it with result, so they will see/hear the result
+- setup frontend buttons with actions - operating PINs / IO ... checkboxes with update button
+- describe the purpose and behavior of all the deditec PINs

 ## Other work